How to know if your business is moving in the right direction? — Guide for startups

 Each feature can have multiple.

-6. What are our strategic objectives we are working on?
+6. What strategic objectives are we working on?

 KPIs are always used to focus your efforts.
 What is your next big task to move your product into the next phase of growth?
 What will you be doing?
 What are the common themes of your tasks?